SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Adaptive Attacks

 Our defense is reliant on successfully localizing the adversarial region in an image.
-In our current framework, this is done using the Grad-CAM algorithm, which generates heatmap of the salient regions leading to a classification.
-If an attack can disrupt the Grad-CAM mechanism and avoid successful detection and localization, the subsequent components of the pipeline will fail.
-The Grad-CAM mechanism uses network back-propagation to measure region importance.
-This means our mechanism is differentiable, which theoretically means we can modify our heatmap outputs using targeted gradient perturbations.
-However, our experiments show that Grad-CAM is robust against adversarial attacks in our defense context, and strongly suggests that Grad-CAM is capturing the inherent saliency of a region and cannot be easily manipulated.
+In our current framework, this is done using the Grad-CAM algorithm, which generates a heatmap of the salient regions leading to a classification.
+If an attacker can disrupt the Grad-CAM mechanism and avoid successful detection and localization, the subsequent components of the pipeline will fail.
+We observe that the Grad-CAM mechanism uses network back-propagation to measure region importance.
+As this mechanism is differentiable, an adversary could generate targeted gradient perturbations to control the position and size of the heatmap.
+In this section, we consider three of these attacks: Grad-CAM perturbation, misdirection of the mask creation, and mask minimization.
+However, as the analysis of this section shows, while manipulating the heatmap is feasible in theory, in our defense context heatmap manipulation is ineffective in practice.